Mill River Union High School

-Mill River Union High School, commonly known as Mill River or MRU is a public junior-senior high school in Clarendon, Vermont. and is part of the Mill River Unified Union School District.
+Mill River Union High School, commonly known as Mill River or MRU is a public junior-senior high school in Clarendon, Vermont, in the United States.
+It is part of the Mill River Unified Union School District.
 MRUUSD includes the towns of Clarendon, Wallingford, Shrewsbury and Tinmouth.
 Other towns whose students attend Mill River include Ira, Ludlow, Middletown Springs and Danby.

-The current principal is Kaelyne Thompson.
+The current principal is Sean Robinson.

-The current superintendent of the district is Brian Hill.
+The current superintendent of the district is Cheryl Gonzalez.

 Recognition

 The 2017 U.S. News & World Report ranked Mill River Union High School as one of the top 10 schools in Vermont.
 The ranking gave MRU a silver medal– which was awarded to only 10.3% of high schools nationally.

 Athletics

 Mill River competes in Division III in Vermont in all sports.
 It competes in the local Marble Valley League (MVL).